 I graduated from Leeds University with a BSc in Microbiology.
 I then moved to Cardiff University and obtained a PhD in microbial metabolism of xenobiotic compounds.
-After a short postdoctoral position in the Biochemistry department of Cardiff University I joined the Institute of Food Research, Norwich in 1989 and have worked on a number of industrially funded biotechnology projects on the engineering of lactic acid bacteria and yeast for production of novel food ingredients and antimicrobials.
+After a short postdoctoral position in the Biochemistry Department of Cardiff University I joined the institute in 1989 and have worked on a number of industrially-funded biotechnology projects on the engineering of lactic acid bacteria and yeast for production of novel food ingredients and antimicrobials.

-Currently I am the translational microbiome group leader at the Institute where my research is focused on understanding the role of gut bacteria in health and disease of humans and animals.
+Currently I am the translational microbiome group leader at the Quadram Institute Bioscience where my research is focused on understanding the role of gut bacteria in health and disease of humans and animals.

-I have published more than 100 research papers and have filed 9 international patents.
-I have been appointed a Visiting Professor at Jiangnan University in China and have recently established a BBSRC funded UK-China joint centre for research on probiotics.
+I have published more than 160 research papers and have filed 11 international patents.
+I have been appointed a Visiting Professor at Jiangnan University in China and have recently established a BBSRC funded UK-China joint centre for research on probiotics

 Erickson A. K., Jesudhasan P. R., Mayer M. J., Narbad A., Winter S. E., Pfeiffer J. K.(2018) Bacteria facilitate viral co-infection of mammalian cells and promote genetic recombination Cell Host and Microbe 23: 77-88